deac-it/Cocoduino/Readme.md

 * [PSMTabBarControl](http://www.positivespinmedia.com/dev/PSMTabBarControl.html)
 * [Fragaria](https://github.com/mugginsoft/Fragaria)

-The tool used for the actual build process is *(strongly modified and with some preprocessing)*:
+The tool used for the actual build process is *(modified and with additional preprocessing)*:

 * [Ino](http://inotool.org/)